Computing quivers for two and higher loops for the colored planar $\phi^3$ theory: Known results of quivers for tree level and 1-loop processes

 \subsection{All unique 1-loop processes}

-In the figure \ref{1loop} we have tabulated 4-particle scattering processes with their dual n-gons(in this case, squares) triangulated and the associated quivers.
+In figure \ref{1loopmod} we have tabulated 4-particle scattering processes with their dual n-gons(in this case, squares) triangulated and the associated quivers.
 We have only shown those processes which are unique upto permutations.
 Again as in the case of tree level diagrams one has to triangulate and mark the frozen and unfrozen nodes and connect them.
-An additional structure that is added to the the polygon at 1-loop is the marked point in the middle of the diagram.
+An additional structure that is added to the polygon at 1-loop is the marked point in the middle of the diagram.
 This corresponds to the singularity of the loop.
-Thus for the case of 4-particles, we have a 4-gon, a square, with a marked point and this has to be triangulated.
+Thus for the case of 4-particles, we have a 4-gon, a square, with a marked point, and this has to be triangulated.
 This gives us four triangles with four unfrozen nodes and 4 diagonals.
 In part 1 and 2 we have shown the box diagram and the vertex corrections with their triangulations.
-We have also marked the frozen and the unfrozen nodes and connected them in the middle picture.
+We have also marked the frozen

+and the unfrozen nodes and connected them in the middle picture.
 Then we have shown the quiver by drawing the connected unfrozen nodes in the rightmost picture.
 The quivers, as can be seen, in this case are a square and a square with a diagonal.
 This is already a deviation from the association of $D_4$ Dynkin diagrams with the quivers.
 In parts 3 and 4 we have drawn the processes and only marked the frozen and unfrozen nodes.
 Then we have shown the quiver associated to it.
 It is however seen that it is only in these two cases that one gets to see the $D_4$ Dynkin diagrams.

 In parts 5 and 6 we only show the processes, triangulations and the associated quivers.
-One can again see that the quivers in this case are a square and a square with a diagonal, not $D_n$ type.\\
+One can again see that the quivers in this case are a square and a square with a diagonal, not $D_n$ type.